Skip to main content

 • API key doesn’t have access to the requested resource

-• API key belongs to a different project
+• Using a Project API Key to access a different project’s resources

 Solutions: